gwdevhub/gwlauncher/README.md

 * * *

 1. Click [download](https://github.com/GregLando113/gwlauncher/releases) below.
 2. Select the most recent revision executable.
-The regular version requires the [.NET 6 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+The regular version requires the [.NET 6 Desktop Runtime (x86)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 The self-contained version runs out of the box.
 3. Put the executable in its own folder!
 Dont be that guy who keeps everything in their downloads folder/desktop please.
 4. Run the executable.